umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 }
 ```

 **The result must be a new image** with the same dimensions as `img`.
-For each pixel in the new image, its color should be the result of applying `func` to the corresponding pixel's color of `img`.
-This function is more general than `imageMap`; the new pixel's color may also depend on the original image and its coordinates.
+For each pixel in the new image, its color should be the result of applying `func` to the image and the pixel's coordinates.
+This function is more general than `imageMap`; the new pixel's color may also depend on its coordinates, and any other elements of the image (perhaps other pixels).
 An example is given to you in `main.ts`.

 ### `imageMapIf`